 “I’m here to…”

-Tarl’s mind blanked of an excuse under her curious gaze.
+Tarl’s mind blanked of an excuse under the woman’s curious gaze.

 It was no use.
 He fell silent.